Thanksgiving draws nigh, and once again, the great turkey cookening is upon us.

 - Find a flat surface on which to fry your turkey.
 Be sure to do it outdoors, far away from anything that could conceivably catch fire.
 A concrete driveway or patio is a great place.
 Do not attempt to fry your turkey on a wooden deck.
 Set up your propane burner with the propane tank as far from the burner as possible.

-- Cut small incisions beneath the wings, legs, and neck.
-This will allow oil to drain from the bird after you’re finished cooking.
+- Cut small incisions beneath the wings, legs, and neck of the bird.
+This will allow oil to drain from the turkey after you’ve finished cooking.

-- SUPER IMPORTANT: One common mistake is filling the pot with too much oil.
+- Super important: One common mistake is filling the pot with too much oil.
 Upon dunking, the turkey displaces the oil, causing it to overflow and ignite creating a grease fire of epic proportions.
-You probably don’t want to spend Thanksgiving at your local burn center—follow these steps to make sure you use the right amount of oil:
+You probably don’t want to spend Thanksgiving at your local burn center—follow these steps to make sure you use the right amount of oil.
+Before you start pouring oil in willy-nilly, you should:

 - Pour water into the pot until the turkey is covered by an inch of water.